Wealth of poor being transferred to PM's 'friends'; he is in panic, unable to face reality: Rahul | Headlines

 Congress leader Rahul Gandhi Wednesday hit out at the government over rising prices and alleged that farmers, small traders and the salaried class were being demonetised and the wealth of the poor was being transferred to some crony capitalist ''friends of the Prime Minister''.

-He also alleged the prime minister was in panic and is unable to face the reality in the country, suffering due to the structural problem and in need of a fresh perspective.
+He also alleged Prime Minister Narendra Modi was in panic and is unable to face the reality in the country, suffering due to the structural problem and in need of a fresh perspective.

 Gandhi also alleged that seeing the prime minister in panic, China is also making its own plan on seeing that India is in an ''economic and leadership crisis'' it could to extract something out of it.